awsmug/svorm/readme.md

 # SvelteForm

-Create a svelte form by using a json config file.
+This is a form framework based on svelte and typescript.

 ## Install SvelteForm